dicaormu/demo_springboot_reactjs/README.md

     }

-You can also PUT, PATCH, and DELETE as shown in https://spring.io/guides/gs/accessing-data-rest/[this related guide].
+You can also PUT, PATCH, and DELETE as shown in [this related guide](https://spring.io/guides/gs/accessing-data-rest/).
 But let's not dig into that.
 You have already spent way too much time interacting with this REST service manually.
 Don't you want to build a slick UI instead?